-Whether or not the plans give more coverage than Medicare will depend on supplements they offer, but they must all cover elbow braces under the same conditions as Medicare Parts A and B.
+Whether the plans give more coverage than Medicare will depend on supplements they offer.

-The Advantage plan will though, use their own suppliers and doctors, and you will need to contact you plan provider about this.
+The Advantage plan will, though, use their own suppliers and doctors, and you will need to contact your plan provider about this.

 Durable Medical Equipment generally covered by Medicare if you qualify